mikegratton/LetsTalk/README.md

 ```
 You can inspect the request data, provide a reply (closing the session), signal failure (also closing the
 session), or check if the session is live.
 If no request arrives in the wait time of `getPendingSession()`,
 the returned `Session` object will not be alive.
+You can attach replier objects to a `Waitset` to wait on
+multiple services in one thread.

 To make a request from another participant, first create a Requester object on that node:
 ```cpp